hyperledger-labs/business-partner-agent/scripts/README.md

 ## Get a public IP
 If you did not deploy your agent on a server with a public ip it won't have public endpoints to communicate with other agents.
-A simple way to get public endpoints for your agent is to setup [ngrok](https://ngrok.com/).
+A simple way to get public endpoints for your agent is to set up [ngrok](https://ngrok.com/).

 If you have set up ngrok you can use the `start-with-tunnels.sh` script to start your agent with public endpoints.
 Note that this scripts expects the `ngrok` command to be available in the global path, and additionally requires the `jq` command (which may need to be installed first on your machine).
 ```s